 The Juice Pack H2PRO has an IP-68 waterproof rating, so it claims to be safe for up to 30 minutes underwater at 4 feet deep or less, and the 2,750mAh battery offers an ample boost to the iPhone 6’s built-in battery.
 It’s up for pre-order now at US$130 (about RM464), but no release date has been set.

 Wondering where RAW photo support is on the Samsung Galaxy S6 and S6 Edge?
 It was talked about before launch, but wasn’t there on day one.
 Luckily, both SlashGear and SamMobile have been tipped off by sources that RAW support is planned to hit in the next update for both handsets.
 In other words, the great camera on each is about to get even better.

 Loud on Planet X on Kickstarter

 Looking for an intriguing new game to back on Kickstarter?
 Check out Loud on Planet X, a game that sort of looks like Plants vs. Zombies, but is actually a rhythm game - and it features noted indie artists like Metric and Tegan and Sara.
-Developer Pop Sandbox is looking for CAD$50,000 (just over S$55,000) to finish off the game and launch it this fall on PlayStation 4, PlayStation Vita, and Steam, with iOS and Android versions due later on.
+Developer Pop Sandbox is looking for CAD$50,000 (around RM148,000) to finish off the game and launch it this fall on PlayStation 4, PlayStation Vita, and Steam, with iOS and Android versions due later on.